syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Resource Grouping type in day,week,work week views.

-You can handle the visibility of resource using the `ResourceGroupType` property of `SfScheduler`.
+you can group the resource order by date or order by resource using the `ResourceGroupType` property of `SfScheduler`.
 If the appointments are not grouped based on resources the default value is Resource.

 * Resource